VivaRado/Advent/README.md

 [All the above files are available here](https://github.com/VivaRado/Advent/blob/master/font_source/UFOs).

-To keep things simple for the initial release, we don't generate intermediate instances as standalone OTFs, this brings the total of available weights deriging from only the masters to 16.
+To keep things simple for the initial release, we don't generate intermediate instances as standalone OTFs, this brings the total of available weights deriving from only the masters to 16.
+If any intermediate instances offered are present they may be lagging behind those main 16.
+The available OTF files are 16 for Standard release and 36 for Extended Realease.
+For all other formats we offer only the standard release.

 ---